nelson-lang/nelson-gitbook/en/dynamic_link/dlsym.md

 ## Input argument

  - lib - a dllib handle.
- - symbol_name - a string: symbol to load.
+ - symbolname - a string: symbol to load.
  - return_type - a string: return type of the C/Fortran function.
  - params_types - a cell of strings: arguments using a special syntax with differents data types.